Common money stories we tell ourselves

 No matter how you got into debt, there is always a way to get out of it if you’re willing to work at it.
 I meet plenty of people who make good money and are up to their necks in debt and plenty of people who make an average salary and have a net worth of over a million dollars.
-The key different between the two?
-One group sees debt as a means to getting the lifestyle they desire and the other sees it as an obstacle that gets in the way of the life they desire.
+The key difference between the two?
+One group sees debt as a means of getting the lifestyle they desire and the other sees it as an obstacle that gets in the way of the life they desire.

 Story #2: I can’t improve my financial life until I make more money